 The Related Party Transactions Review Committee was appointed by the Board of Directors of the Company on 10th March 2016.
-As at 31st March 2023 it comprised the following Directors,
+As of 31st March 2024, it comprised the following directors:

-Mr. T. de Zoysa - Chairman (Independent / Non-Executive)
+Mr. T. de Zoysa, Chairman (Independent/Non-executive) Mr. G. C. A. de Silva (Non-independent/Non-executive) Mr. Surith Perera (Independent/Non-executive)

-Mr. G C A De Silva (Non Independent / Non-Executive) Mr. Surith Perera (Independent / Non-Executive) The Audit Committee was restructured consequent to the resignation of Mr. Hasitha Premaratne